-LFRG CA Criteria LFRG Observation and Recommendation LFRG Approved Resolution Status Documentation Closure Method future CA maintenance activities (particularly items 17, 27, and 28 in Table 11-2) identify these limitations and the need to address them.
+LFRG CA Criteria 1 LFRG Observation and Recommendation 2 LFRG Approved Resolution 3 Status Documentation Closure Method future CA maintenance activities (particularly items 17, 27, and 28 in Table 11-2) identify these limitations and the need to address them.
 Given improved input data distributions and an improved GoldSim model, additive and multiplicative effects of factors affecting the CA results could be better assessed through a global sensitivity analysis.
 This effort would also better streamline future maintenance task priorities.
-(CA Table 11-2 Items 2, 17, 27, and 28 have been renumbered as Items 15, 4, 16, and 17, respectively, within the approved 2010 SRS CA (SRNL 2010)) However, by adding the GoldSim TM DP module, available from GoldSim TM Technology Group at a nominal cost, a probabilistic GoldSim TM simulation can be connected to as many processors as are available.
-This offers the Initiated Enhanced Sensitivity and Uncertainty Analysis - The 2010 SRS CA uncertainty analysis considered 17 sources over 2,000 years using 400 realizations.
+(CA Table 11-2 Items 2, 17, 27, and 28 have been renumbered as Items 15, 4, 16, and 17, respectively, within the approved 2010 SRS CA (SRNL 2010)) This capability was utilized in performing the CA uncertainty calculations which reduced the simulation run time by a factor of three.
+However, by adding the GoldSim [TM] DP module, available from GoldSim [TM] Technology Group at a nominal cost, a probabilistic GoldSim [TM] simulation can be connected to as many processors as are available.
+This offers the possibility of dramatically decreasing probabilistic simulation run times and increasing the capability of performing uncertainty calculations including more sources with more realizations.
+Utilizing this approach is currently limited by our inability to access other computers through the SRS network primarily from computer security concerns.
+If a large cluster of Windows machines could be assembled off the SRS network, all of the processors could be accessed by GoldSim [TM] for probabilistic calculations.
+This item was specifically added to the 2010 SRNS PA/CA maintenance plan, and work on this item has been initiated.
+Work Item 16 (SRNL 2010 Table 11-2): A systematic sensitivity analysis should be performed to identify the model parameters that have the greatest impact on CA results.
+This analysis should investigate the additive and multiplicative effects of parameters on the CA results.
+This analysis should investigate parameters in the transport model and in the dose model separately.
+This systematic sensitivity analysis (Item 17) will assist in future work prioritization.
+Expertise in the SRNL statistical group should be utilized to help Initiated Enhanced Sensitivity and Uncertainty Analysis - The 2010 SRS CA uncertainty analysis considered 17 sources over 2,000 years using 400 realizations.
 Using the 36 Processor Windows Cluster and Goldsim DP- Plus Module, the uncertainty was expanded to 39 sources over 10,000 years using 1,000 realizations (Smith and Phifer 2011).
 Further work on this item deferred until work on the next CA revision is initiated per DOE approval of the FY2012 CA Annual Review.
+8